janncker/label-maker/_readme.md

 <strike>I was working on Linux, so the serial device is currently hard-coded as `/dev/rfcomm0`.
 On OSX, a `/dev/tty.*` device will show up once the printer is paired.</strike>

 Unlike the original version, this fork uses pybluez.
-So the printer needs to be referred using its BDADDR (can be found after pairing).
+So the printer needs to be referenced using its BDADDR.
+It can be found during/after pairing.

 To pair the printer with my Linux machine, I used: